Stuartferguson00/CGQeMCMC/README.md

 Code used in the paper "Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer"

 It builds upon the numerics in Layden's work on the Quantum enhanced Markov Chain Monte Carlo (QeMCMC): https://www.nature.com/articles/s41586-023-06095-4, with the main contribution focussed on applying a "coarse graining" to the quantum proposal in order to analyse the possibility of some dampened quantum speedup remaining while the number of required qubits is lowered.
-The code is built upon another repository: https://github.com/pafloxy/quMCMC.

 ## Code details
+The code is essentially built upon another repository: https://github.com/pafloxy/quMCMC, with changes made to allow for different Coarse graining of the Ising model.

+An example experiment is given in the folder titled "MCMC", where a Markov Chain Monte Carlo algorithm is run for an example 9 spin instance.
+Classical "Uniform" and "local" update proposals are compared with a CGQeMCMC implimentationusing only 3 simulated qubits.
+Even though the number of qubits is quadratically reduced from the number requred by the original algorithm of Layden et al, we still see quantum speedup.
+These results can be viewed by running Analyse_all.py.

+### To recreate the results:
+- Delete the result files in results/1_0/
+- From terminal, run the python file: "Run_class.py" which will initalise Markov chain.
+Command line argument required are:
+  - n_spins: (int) Number of spins in system.
+(9 in given example)
+  - temp: (float) Temperature of system.
+(1 in given example)
+  - reps: (int) Number of markov chains to condider.
+(10 in given example)
+  - n_hops: (int) Length of chains to consider.
+(10000 in given example)

+Please bear in mind this is a code built for experimentation and does not have sophistocated error-catching capabilities.

+The quantum simulator primarily used is Qulacs.

 ## References